Last Updated : 05/07/2026

 These are some items I am working on:

-- Broaden the mission of the Federal Election Commission (FEC) to not only protect the integrity of the federal campaign finance but to protect the integrity of the voter rolls
+- Broaden the mission of the Federal Election Commission (FEC) to not only protect the integrity of the federal campaign finance but to protect the integrity of the voter rolls.

 - FEC to maintain the voter roll.
 Download citizen information from SSA birth records and death records and any new SSN issued and when a citizen turns 18 they are added to the eligible voter roll.
 It is then the responsibility for each citizen to register to vote.